bopjesvla/emptyme/index.md

 <button id=drain>Drain</button>

-Before giving you its life savings, the smart contract first checks whether anyone sent it Ethereum in the last 24 hours.
+Before giving you its life savings, the smart contract first checks whether anyone sent Ethereum to it in the last 24 hours.

 <form><input id=amount type="number" required value="0.001" min="0.001"  onchange="this.value = this.value < 0.001 ?
 0.001 : this.value"></input><button id=transfer>Send to contract</button></form>